How to Create a Business Directory Website Like Yelp

 Create ready-to-go solutions.
 For example, TripAdvisor made an inspiring road trips feature — travel routes with information about the best places to go along the way.
 Users are provided with maps, hotels, restaurants, and things to do with the possibility to book right from the site.
 This feature should be highly appreciated by people who want to be independent travelers but are pressed for time to think over the trip details.

 f) Inform them in time When going to a new place, people often miss information about local events and services.
-Push-notifications linked to geolocation is a useful feature that keeps users from missing something interesting going on around them.
+Push-notifications linked to geolocation are a useful feature that keeps users from missing something interesting going on around them.
 Events, discounts, sales, special offers, best-rated services, and more can be sent right to a smartphone to notify the users instantly as the system reads their location as close to the property.